 - Please do not arrive before the entry time on your timed-entry pass.

-- Timed-entry passes will be scanned at the visitor entrance on Madison Drive, NW.
+- Timed-entry passes will be scanned at the visitor entrances on Madison Drive and Constitution Avenue, NW.

 - Visitors with timed-entry passes will be able to enter the museum until 4:00 p.m.